Cincinnati Scholastic Chess

 Open Chess at the Library (non-rated recreational play, all ages)

-In the meantime, the program has migrated to the Blue Ash branch of the Public Library of Cincinnati and Hamilton County and meets once each month, on the third Tuesday.
+A chess program meets on the third Tuesday of each month at the Blue Ash branch of the Cincinnati Public Library.
 The Blue Ash branch is located at 4911 Cooper Road, one block east of the intersection of Cooper Road and Kenwood Road.
 This program offers the opportunity for people of any age to drop in whenever they want to play games recreationally, get some coaching from more experienced players, or learn the game from scratch in an informal and unstructured setting.
 Play is from 6:30 until 8:30 pm, and players may arrive and leave whenever they choose within that time period.
-For more information see the Symmes Chess Club flyer.
 If you have any questions regarding this program, please contact Jeff Davis at jeffdavis@cinci.rr.com.

 Cincinnati Chess Club (casual and rated play, all ages)